ragujan/ragujan/README.md

 - Familiar with mobile development using React Native and Android Java
 - Familiar with Docker, AWS SES, AWS S3, Stripe Payment Integration, Email Integration, and VPS hosting

-I am about to finish my degree in Software Engineering studies at the Java Institute, Sri Lanka.
-This degree is offered by Birmingham City University (Bachelor of Science with Honours in Software Engineering).
+I have completed my degree in Software Engineering at the Java Institute, Sri Lanka, with First-Class Honors.
+This degree is offered by Birmingham City University (Bachelor of Science with Honours in Software Engineering), and the graduation program will be held in May 2025.

 <p align="center">